ben-vargas/ai-oracle/docs/browser-mode.md

    oracle --engine browser \
      --remote-host 192.168.64.2:9473 \
      --remote-token c4e5f9... \
-     --remote-cookie-source local \
      --prompt "Summarize the incident doc" \
      --file docs/incidents/latest.md
    ```
    - `--remote-host` points the CLI at the VM.
    - `--remote-token` matches the token printed by `oracle serve` (set `ORACLE_REMOTE_TOKEN` to avoid repeating it).
-   - `--remote-cookie-source local` (optional) exports your local Chrome cookies and ships them to the remote host so the remote Chrome session stays signed in.
-Use `none` when the VM already has an active ChatGPT session.
+   - Cookies are **not** transferred from your laptop.
+The remote host will reuse its own ChatGPT cookies; if none exist, the service opens ChatGPT in a browser window so you can sign in once, then reuses that session for subsequent runs.

 3. **What happens**
-   - The CLI assembles the composed prompt + file bundle locally, sends them (plus cookies if requested) to the VM, and streams log lines/answer text back through the same HTTP connection.
+   - The CLI assembles the composed prompt + file bundle locally, sends them to the VM, and streams log lines/answer text back through the same HTTP connection.
-   - The remote host runs Chrome locally, so uploads, model switching, and markdown capture all happen on the VM.
-Your machine simply prints the logs.
+   - The remote host runs Chrome locally, pulls ChatGPT cookies from its own Chrome profile, and reuses them across runs while the service is up.
+If cookies are missing, it prompts you to sign in once on the host.
    - Background/detached sessions (`--no-wait`) are disabled in remote mode so the CLI can keep streaming output.

 4. **Stop the host**